-FOR PATIENTS WITH DIABETES CONTROLLED BY INSULIN OR ORAL MEDICATIONS:
+FOR PATIENTS WITH DIABETES CONTROLLED BY INSULIN OR ORAL MEDICATIONS

-We recommend using sugar free liquid for your bowel preparation.
+We recommend using sugar-free liquid for your bowel preparation.
 Options include Gatorade Zero, Propel & Crystal Light.

 It is important to keep your blood sugar controlled when you are preparing for your procedure.
-Below are general recommendations for peri operative diabetes management.
+Below are general recommendations for peri-operative diabetes management.
 Please call your healthcare provider who manages your diabetes with additional questions regarding diabetes medication.

-Check your blood sugar regularly throughout the preparation process, including at bedtime and the morning of your procedure.
-If your blood sugar is less than 60, you make take a glucose tablet and/or call your health care provider for further instructions.
+Check your blood sugar regularly throughout the prep process, including bedtime AND the morning of your procedure.
+If your blood sugar is less than 60, you may take a glucose tablet and/or call your health care provider who prescribes your diabetes medication for further instructions.